 Vancouver Island is the largest island on the west coast of North America.
 It is a little over 32,000 square kilometers in size and is 460 kilometers in length, 35 to 80 kilometers wide.
 The Island is separated from the B.C. coast by several straights, the Juan De Fuca Strait on the south end of the island, the Johnston Straight on the central island and Queen Charlotte straight on the north end of the Island.

-The west coast of the Island is a wild and wet land covered by ancient forests of huge trees.
-Some of the worlds tallest trees still grow there.
+The west coast of the island is a wild and wetland covered by ancient forests of huge trees.
+Some of the world’s tallest trees still grow there.
 The west coast is cut by many inlets that have mountains bordering them that start at the sea and go straight up to the sky.
-The average height of these mountains is 800 meters with some like Mount Golden Hinde, Vancouver Islands Highest mountain exceeding heights of 2200 metres.
+The average height of these mountains is 800 meters with some like Mount Golden Hinde, Vancouver Island Highest mountain exceeding heights of 2200 meters.

-year and more so in the winter months are laden with moisture that must be dropped in order to rise up and over the Island mountains.
+The Pacific storms that pound the west coast throughout the year and more so in the winter months are laden with moisture that must be dropped in order to rise up and over the Island mountains.
 So the west coast receives much more rain than the east coast of the island.
 Truly a rain forest.
-The west coast is spotted with small Islands, hot springs and many large rivers reach the sea there.
+The west coast is spotted with small islands, hot springs and many large rivers reach the sea there.
 An incredibly beautiful place.
 A place of waterfalls and hidden lakes.
 A place of mists and trees.
 A place of wonder.

-Most of the Islands peoples live from Campbell River down the east coast of the island to Victoria including the south tip of the Island.
-Victoria is the Capital of B.C. and basically has a economy based both on Government employment and tourism as well as some resource based industries.
-There is a strong agriculture presence on the east coast of the Island and dairy farms dot the south Island.
+Most of the Island peoples live from Campbell River down the east coast of the island to Victoria including the south tip of the Island.
+Victoria is the Capital of B.C. and basically has an economy based both on Government employment and tourism as well as some resource-based industries.
+There is a strong agriculture presence on the east coast of the Island and dairy farms dot the South Island.